atom-morgan/atom-morgan.github.io/_posts/2018-06-01-five-tips-for-learning-how-to-code.md

 ### Be Patient

 Perhaps the most important part of any goal in life is to *be patient*.
 Think long term.
 Pursue programming knowing that consistent, repeated effort towards learning will eventually lead to success.
 Nothing is going to happen overnight.
+Learning and progress isn't linear.

 You'll have good days and bad days.
 Don't dwell on the bad days.
 Accept it happened, try to avoid them if you can, and move on.